itzTerra/GhostZ/README.md

 - [Trinkets](https://www.curseforge.com/minecraft/mc-mods/trinkets) -->

 ## Features
-- unique item **Ghost Lantern**, which:
+- **Ghost Lantern** item, which:
   - is an upgrade of vanilla **Soul Lantern**
-  - can place small **wisps** - temporary light sources, draining **souls meter**, wisps can be sucked all at once to restore the meter
+  - can place small **wisps** - temporary light sources
+  - number of placed wisps is limited - at max, new wisp will delete the oldest, wisps can be sucked all at once to restore the meter
   - **levels up** during your adventures (by killing mobs)
-  - can be crafted into a placeable lantern
+- **Placeable Ghost Lantern** block - light-source, crafted from normal Ghost Lantern

 > Learn more on [Wiki](https://github.com/itzTerra/GhostZ/wiki)